istio/istio.io/content/en/docs/examples/virtual-machines/single-network/index.md

 ---
-title: Virtual Machines in Single-network Meshes
+title: Virtual Machines in Single-Network Meshes
-description: Learn how to add a service running on a virtual machine or on bare metal to your single network Istio mesh.
+description: Learn how to add a service running on a virtual machine to your single network Istio mesh.
 weight: 20
 keywords: